-‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Debuts ‘I Love You Tattoo’ After His Release From Jail
+‘Teen Mom OG’ Star Ryan Edwards’ Wife Mackenzie Debuts ‘I Love You’ Tattoo After His Release From Jail

 “This season, I just don’t care anymore.
 If I don’t want to talk about something, I’m not going to just because they ask me to,” she said.

-During last year’s season, Standifer was seen in just a cameo role as she spoke to Edwards’ mom about her step-son’s schooling.
+During last year’s season, Standifer was seen in just a cameo role as she spoke to Edwards’ mom about her stepson’s schooling.

 To see more of Edwards, Standifer, and their co-stars, don’t miss new episodes of Teen Mom OG when the show returns to MTV later this year.